.

 Supplements

-Avoid starting on multiple new supplements at the same time.
+Avoid starting on multiple new supplements at the same time if possible

 CoQ10/ubiquinol